Shree’s Gentle Healing Yoga Classes

-All the following classes are designed for beginners and students of any level who need or want a gentle therapeutic and healing approach from yoga.
-The classes are generally small and run by teachers trained and skilled in working with yoga to create healing and longevity.
-While different classes may have a particular target, you can attend any of them for a gentle therapeutic class.
-Download our Therapeutic class schedule here.
+All the following classes are designed for beginners and students of any level who need or want a gentle therapeutic and healing approach to yoga.
+The classes are generally small and run by teachers trained and skilled in working with students to create healing and longevity.
+While different classes may have a particular target, you can attend any of them for a gentle therapeutic experience.
+Check here for current class times.

 Gentle Therapeutic Yoga